DemonRem/webkit-5.05-5.07-5.50-5.53-5.55-version-v12-beta-1/README.md

 # 3:add spoof 5.55 for Mira Cfw 5.05 (tested 10/06/2018)

- NOTE : for used spoof launched Alazif on your pc then on ps4 launched mirahen and put the ps4 in rest mode! reboot ps4 system spoofed 5.55
+ NOTE : for used spoof launched Alazif on your pc add your ip AlAsif in dns 1 and 2 on your config ps4 then on ps4 launched mirahen and put the ps4 in rest mode! reboot ps4 system spoofed 5.55